-- 13.7.55 For the purposes of the EIA, an assumption has been made that the Facility will have an operational lifetime of 25 years.
-Although it is common for such developments to be operational for a longer period. - 13.7.56 A decision will be made as to whether the operating life of the Facility will be extended, which would involve upgrading and re-permitting in line with the current legislative requirements at that time. - 13.7.57 At the end of the Facility's working life, it would be decommissioned and removed and the site reinstated to an agreed condition.
+- 13.7.58 For the purposes of the EIA, an assumption has been made that the Facility will have an operational lifetime of 25 years.
+Although it is common for such developments to be operational for a longer period. - 13.7.59 A decision will be made as to whether the operating life of the Facility will be extended, which would involve upgrading and re-permitting in line with the current legislative requirements at that time. - 13.7.60 At the end of the Facility's working life, it would be decommissioned and removed and the site reinstated to an agreed condition.
 No decision has been made regarding the final decommissioning policy for the Facility, as it is recognised that industry best practice, rules and legislation change over time.
-Whilst the details regarding the decommissioning of the project are currently unknown, considering the worst case scenario which would be the removal and reinstatement of the current land use at the site, it is anticipated that the impacts would be no worse than those during construction. - 13.7.58 The decommissioning methodology would need to be finalised nearer to the end of the lifetime of the project so as to be in line with current guidance, policy and legislation at that point.
+Whilst the details regarding the decommissioning of the project are currently unknown, considering the WCS which would be the removal and reinstatement of the current land use at the site, it is anticipated that the impacts would be no worse than those during construction.

+13.7.61 The decommissioning methodology would need to be finalised nearer to the end of the lifetime of the Facility so as to be in line with current guidance, policy and legislation at that point.
 Any such methodology would be agreed with the relevant authorities and statutory consultees.
-The decommissioning works could be subject to a separate licencing and consenting approach.
+The decommissioning works would be subject to a separate licencing and consenting approach, which are relevant at the time.